eilam-ashbell/json-server-generator/README.md

 If you want to disable this option again you can just remove the `amount` property or define it to `false`.

+You can also define your own id as `number` or `string` identifier as every other field in the schema.

 ### Keep in mind

 * You can fill `schemas.ts` in schemas as much as you need.